Paddar: History

-Residents of ancient Paddar were primarily serpent worshipers.
+The residents of ancient Paddar were primarily serpent worshipers.
 However, they observed other Hindu rites and rituals as well.
 Besides Hindus, Muslims and Buddhists also settled in the valley.
-The Buddhists were spread in the upper reaches of the Machail, Kaban, and Gandhari valleys and in the town of Gulabgarh.
-The first Muslims came to Paddar during the period of the Raja Shantar Kantar from Chamba.
+The Buddhists were spread in the upper reaches of the Machail, Kaban, and Gandhari valleys and in the town of Gulabgarh.The first Muslims came to Paddar during the period of the Raja Shantar Kantar from Chamba.
 The descendants of those Muslims still live in Atholi and Kijai.
-There were long military conflicts in Paddar starting in the middle of the 17th century.